- Human beings are incredibly complex.

 - The way you treat others who are not now, nor have any likely probability of ever being, in a position of power or authority which would enable them to do something for you in return, and,

-- The portion of your own limited and precious personal resources which you choose to allocate to charitable contributions.
+- The portion of your own limited and precious personal resources which you voluntarily choose to allocate to charitable contributions.

 Final Question: